Stan Tscherenkow

 Inspect offer margin, customer fit, delivery capacity, exception volume, decision bottlenecks, and who owns trade-off decisions.

-The pain is useful once it points to the decision.
+The pain is useful once it points to the real problem.

-Do not buy another explanation before you find the authority path underneath the symptom.
+Do not buy another explanation before you know what the business actually needs fixed.